anikparikh/realtime-chat/README.md

 ---

-## 🧠 What This Project Demonstrates
+## 🧠 What I Learned and Implemented

 This project reflects **hands-on experience in cloud-native, real-time architecture** and full-stack serverless development: